Congress thinks diverse hiring can stop tech's racist bias. History says they're wrong.

 On Wednesday, Congress held a hearing on diversity in the technology industry to address the sector’s abysmal statistics on inclusion.
 Lawmakers and expert witnesses touted increasing diversity as a necessary tool to reduce the potential harmful biases being coded into technology.

 “The industry’s workforce has remained mostly homogenous.
-People of color, women and older Americans have all been notably absent from the tech workforce,” Consumer Protection subcommittee chair in the House Energy and Commerce Committee Rep. Jan Schakowsky (D-Ill.) said during her opening remarks.
+People of color, women and older Americans have all been notably absent from the tech workforce,” said Rep. Jan Schakowsky (D-Ill.), who chairs the House Energy and Commerce Committee’s Consumer Protection subcommittee, during her opening remarks.
 “The technology itself reflects that lack of diversity.
 That has real impact against Americans.
 We’ve seen algorithms’ bias in sentencing guidelines resulting in harsher sentences for minorities,” she continued, expressing a sentiment shared by many lawmakers during the hearing—fix diversity, and you can fix many of the structural ills of technology that have been baked into its algorithms.

 While ensuring more diverse representation in the workforce is an important step toward making technology more equitable, research and track records elsewhere suggest it is not a panacea in rooting out inequities, especially at big organizations in high impact, complex fields.